Configure classifications and products to synchronize

 Every software update is defined with an update classification that helps to organize the different types of updates.
 During the synchronization process, the software updates metadata for the specified classifications are synchronized.
 Configuration Manager provides the ability to synchronize software updates with the following update classifications:

 - Critical Updates: Specifies a widely released fix for a specific problem that addresses a critical, non-security-related bug.

 - Feature Packs: Specifies new product functionality that are first distributed outside of a product release and that are typically included in the next full product release.

 - Security Updates: Specifies a widely released fix for a product-specific, security-related vulnerability.

 - Tools: Specifies a utility or feature that helps to complete one or more tasks.

 - Update Rollups: Specifies a tested, cumulative set of hotfixes, security updates, critical updates, and updates that are packaged together for easy deployment.
 An update rollup generally addresses a specific area, such as a security or product component.

 - Upgrade: Specifies an upgrade for Windows 10 features and functionality.
-Your software update points and sites must run a minimum of WSUS 4.0 with the hotfix 3095113 to get the Upgrade classification.
+Your software update points and sites must run a minimum of WSUS 6.2 with the hotfix 3095113 to get the Upgrade classification.
 For more information about installing this update and other updates for Upgrades, see Prerequisites for software updates.

 Beginning in Configuration Manager version 1706, you can select the Include Microsoft Surface drivers and firmware updates checkbox to synchronize Microsoft Surface drivers.
 All software update points must run Windows Server 2016 to successfully synchronize Surface drivers.
 If you enable a software update point on a computer running Windows Server 2012 after you enable Surface drivers, the scan results for the driver updates are not accurate.
 This results in incorrect compliance data displayed in the Configuration Manager console and in Configuration Manager reports.